martinezlucas98/uca-google/index/README.md

 >>>

 ```
+## Unittest
+Launch the index server on localhost:8080 with a non-empty index to run unit tests.

 ## Test data
 Test indices exist in the test_indices/ directory, large (~113K words with <15 pages each) is used by default.
 Other sizes are medium (~66K words), small (~10K words), and tiny (100 words)